rilldata/rill/docs/docs/tutorials/administration/user-management.md

 ### Via CLI

-The two commands that you will need to use for user management in rill is `user` and `usergroup`.
+For our friends who'd rather use the CLI, there are two commands that you will need to use for user management in rill is `user` and `usergroup`.

-### Let's see the Rill commands
+_**Let's see the Rill commands**_

 ```
 Usage: